 Bone loss is common as we age.
 This causes the bones to be more prone to injury and fractures.
 Several studies have reported that strength training can help in reducing bone mass that comes with age.3

 This type of exercise routine can also help build bones and may help avoid bone-related issues that come with old age.
-These exercises usually target bones of the
+These exercises usually target bones of the hips, spine, and wrists.

 2. Enhances Flexibility And Balance